spring-guides/gs-accessing-data-jpa/README.md

  * The `jpaVendorAdapter()` method defines a Hibernate-based JPA vendor adaptor bean for use by the `EntityManagerFactory` bean.
  * The `transactionManager()` method defines a `JpaTransactionManager` bean for transactional persistence.

 Finally, `Application` includes a `main()` method that puts the `CustomerRepository` through a few tests.
-First, it fetches the `CustomerRepository` from the Spring application contxt.
+First, it fetches the `CustomerRepository` from the Spring application context.
 Then it saves a handful of `Customer` objects, demonstrating the `save()` method and setting up some data to work with.
 Next, it calls `findAll()` to fetch all `Customer` objects from the database.
 Then it calls `findOne()` to fetch a single `Customer` by its ID.
 Finally, it calls `findByLastName()` to find all customers whose last name is "Bauer".

 Build the application
 ------------------------